Tyroneekhator/Starbucks-Customer-Analysis/README.md

 - Postcode: the postcode of each customer.
 - Price per 100g: the cost when the item is 0.1kg.
 ## Tools Used
+- Excel: A spreadsheet software that features calculation or computation capabilities, graphing tools, pivot tables, and a macro programming language called Visual Basic for Applications.
+## Data cleaning and  transforming process
+- Check for duplicates
+- Check for null values
+- Added new columns namely Order Day; Order month and Sales
+- Used 'XLOOKUP' & 'INDEX MATCH' to extract data from the spreadsheet.
+- Formula was used to get sales.
+    - Sales = Unit price * Quantity
+- Used the 'Text' function to get the day & month from the 'order date' column.
+- Created pivot to start Exploratory Data Analysis
+- Use filter panels for the dashboard
+## Stakeholder questions and Key Point Indicators(KPI'S)
+1. Total revenue for Starbucks
+2. Average size of cup ordered
+3. Average bill per order
+4. Total cups sold
+5. Daily trends of Starbucks revenue
+6. Sales revenue by country
+7. Percentage (%) of the most ordered coffee blends
+8. the most expensive coffee blends
+9. top selling coffee blends
+10. customer that has generate the most revenue